 ηS,RF=0,94·RFS+0,190,46·RFS+0,45

-Where RFS is the radiant factor of the commercial local space heater, expressed in %.
+where RFS is the radiant factor of the commercial local space heater, expressed in %.

-For all commercial local space heaters except tube systems:
+For luminous commercial local space heaters:

-RFS=0.15·RFnom+0.85·RFmin
+RFS=0,15·RFnom+0,85·RFmin

-Where:
+where:

-RFnom, is the radiant factor at nominal heat output, expressed in %;
+- RFnom, is the radiant factor at nominal heat output, expressed in %;

-RFmin, is the radiant factor at minimum heat output, expressed in %.
+- RFmin, is the radiant factor at minimum heat output, expressed in %.

-For tube systems:
+For tube commercial local space heaters:

-RFS=i=1n0.15·RFnom,i+0.85·RFmin,i·Pheater,iPsystem
+RFS=i=1n0,15·RFnom,i+0,85·RFmin,i·Pheater,iPsystem

-Where:
+where:

-RFnom,i, is the radiant factor per tube segment at nominal heat output, expressed in %;
+- RFnom,i, is the radiant factor per tube segment at nominal heat output, expressed in %;

-RFmin,i, is the radiant factor per tube segment at minimum heat output, expressed in %;
+- RFmin,i, is the radiant factor per tube segment at minimum heat output, expressed in %;

-Pheater,i, is the heat output per tube segment, expressed in kW, based on GCV;
+- Pheater,i, is the heat output per tube segment, expressed in kW, based on GCV;

-Psystem, is the heat output of the complete tube system, expressed in kW, based on GCV.
+- Psystem, is the heat output of the complete tube system, expressed in kW, based on GCV.

-The above equation only applies if the construction of the burner, tubes and reflectors of the tube segment as applied in the tube system is identical to a single tube local space heater and the settings that determine the performance of a the tube segment are identical to those of a single tube local space heater.
+The above equation only applies if the construction of the burner, tubes and reflectors of the tube segment as applied in the tube system is identical to a single tube local space heater and the settings that determine the performance of a tube segment are identical to those of a single tube local space heater.

-The correction factor F(1) accounting for a positive contribution to the seasonal space heating efficiency due to adjusted contributions of controls for heat input and output and if the heat is distributed through natural or fan assisted convection for electric storage local space heaters and a negative contribution for commercial local space heaters related to the capability of the product of regulating its heat output.
+The correction factor F(1) accounting for a positive contribution to the seasonal space heating efficiency due to adjusted contributions of controls for heat input and output and if the heat is distributed through natural or fan assisted convection for electric storage local space heaters, and a negative contribution for commercial local space heaters related to the capability of the product of regulating its heat output.

 For electric storage local space heaters the heat output correction factor F(1) is calculated as follows: